 The "Rondeau Provincial Park" - many thanks to "Quozl" and Wikipedia

-When we travelled in Ontario nature and relics from the past were attracting us.
+When we traveled in Ontario nature and relics from the past were attracting us.
 Many towns and even smaller villages look to me the same when you enter them.
 I could see the same chain restaurants, motels, hotels and stores.

 Normally we visited downtown to find a difference by finding little privately owned stores, boutiques, artists and unique restaurants.